Sakura in Japan

 This is the most important answer for you.

-The dates of full bloom in Tokyo are as follows.
+The recent Blooming dates [B] and Full-bloom dates [F] in Tokyo are as follows.

 In general, the best period is between the last week of March and the first week of April.